Sparks Fly (song): Live performances

 Swift performed "Sparks Fly" as an unreleased song during a few live shows in 2007.

 She performed "Sparks Fly" for an NBC Speak Now Thanksgiving Special, which broadcast on November 25, 2010.
 The television special showcased the making of the album along with live performances on a rooftop in New York City.
 On the Speak Now World Tour (2011–2012), Swift included it as the opening song to the concerts.
 She sang the song wearing a gold dress and tall black boots as fireworks dashed through a three-staircase stage.
 The performance was recorded and released on Swift's live album, Speak Now World Tour – Live (2011).

 On January 11, 2011, Swift performed "Sparks Fly" as part of an exclusive concert for the Allure of the Seas cruise in Mexico.
 She later performed "Sparks Fly" at the 2011 CMA Music Festival, held in August, and at a showcase in Rio de Janeiro, Brazil, in September 2012, with Brazilian singer-songwriter Paula Fernandes.
 Swift later included the track on the set list of the Red Tour (2013–2014); during the shows, she sang the song on a platform suspended from the ceiling.
-The song was part of select shows for her later tours, the 1989 World Tour (Vancouver, August 2015), and Reputation Stadium Tour (Columbus, July 2018).
-She also performed the track at the Formula 1 Grand Prix held on October 22, 2016, in Austin.
+She performed it at the Formula 1 Grand Prix held on October 22, 2016, in Austin.
+"Sparks Fly" was also part of select shows for Swift's later tours, the 1989 World Tour (Vancouver, August 2015), Reputation Stadium Tour (Columbus, July 2018), and the Eras Tour (Nashville, May 2023 / Singapore, March 2024).
+She sang the song as part of a mashup with her song "I Can Fix Him (No Really I Can)" (2024) on the May 29, 2024, concert in Madrid as part of the Eras Tour.